Elon, North Carolina

 This is a long chapter.
 We are not going to do an in-depth study of each verse.
 I want to do a brief overview of this chapter.
 I want to look at the big picture.
 We want to see what this chapter is about.
 What is this prophecy all about?
 Who is it even talking about?
 Why is it in Daniel?
 How does it apply to us?

 The last three chapters of the book give us Daniel’s last and final vision.
 Daniel 11, gives us a vision of world history from Darius to the Antichrist.
 His vision is more of a nightmare.
 He saw some of the worst dictators in history.
-Daniel saw not just one terrible dictator but of two tyrants.
+Daniel saw not just one terrible dictator but two.
+He saw two tyrants.
 Both will persecute God’s people.
 Both claimed to be God and both will persecute God’s people.
 The first ruler is Antiochus Epiphanies.
 The second is the Antichrist.

 Daniel does not just see the evil actions of dictators, he sees the cruel spectacle of war.
 He sees a vision of a great war.
 In fact, he sees a vision of more than one war.
 He sees many wars.
 He witnessed many battles and they are all in the Middle East.
 These wars will affect the Jews.

 He also knows that this vision is true.
 Daniel knows that this prophecy will not possibly take place.
 It is guaranteed to take place.
 It can’t be changed.
 In the third year of Cyrus king of Persia a word was revealed to Daniel, who was named Belteshazzar.
 And the word was true, and it was a great conflict.
 (Daniel 10:1 ESV)